lucasjoliveau/doc/en/developer/reference/frontend/javascript_modules.md

 # Javascript Modules

-Odoo supports three different kinds of javascript files:
+Konvergo ERP supports three different kinds of javascript files:

   * plain javascript files (no module system),

   * native javascript module.

-  * Odoo modules (using a custom module system),
+  * Konvergo ERP modules (using a custom module system),

-As described in the [assets management page](assets.html#reference-assets), all javascript files are bundled together and served to the browser.
-Note that native javascript files are processed by the Odoo server and transformed into Odoo custom modules.
+As described in the [assets management page](assets#reference-assets), all javascript files are bundled together and served to the browser.
+Note that native javascript files are processed by the Konvergo ERP server and transformed into Konvergo ERP custom modules.

 Let us briefly explain the purpose behind each kind of javascript file.
 Plain javascript files should be reserved only for external libraries and some small